mtaruno/harmoniq/README.md

 We begin by starting your session by clicking START, which activates the microphone and starts listening for incoming music being played.
 In the meanwhile, run `python live_chord_recognizer.py` to start the chord recognizer and `python live_chord_progression.py` to start the chord progression analyzer.

+Note to TA: As of the current period, the front end has not been created so please test the live chord progression Python file to get a feel for how the application is going to work.
+That already works successfully.
+To test if the function works, feel free to choose any YouTube piano song and then see if it can detect the chords correctly, it should work!

 A real-time music assistant (implemented in `live_chord_detector.py`) listens to your piano via audio, detects and visualizes chords as you play (demo of this is shown in `live_chord_progression.py`) and figures out the chords you are playing at any given time window (I have set it to every ~2 seconds).

 When we end the session, a Session Report is made that displays the chords that you have played over your session (it only includes the chords it is more than ~80% confident in).